the change in energy (in kJ/mole) of a neutral atom or molecule (in the gaseous phase) when an electron is added to the atom to form a negative ion.

 A fluorine atom in the gas phase, for example, gives off energy when it gains an electron to form a fluoride ion.

 F + e– → F– – ∆H = Affinity = 328 kJ/mol

 Electron affinity is one of the most important parameters that guide chemical reactivity.
-Molecules with high electron affinity form very stable negative ions, which are important in the chemical and health industry as they purify the air, lift mood, and, most importantly, act as strong oxidizing agents.
-To use electron affinities properly, it is essential to keep track of signs.
+Molecules with high electron affinity form very stable negative ions, important in the chemical and health industry.
+They purify the air, lift mood, and, most importantly, act as strong oxidizing agents.
+It is essential to keep track of signs to use electron affinities properly.
 When an electron is added to a neutral atom, energy is released.
 This affinity is known as the first electron affinity, and these energies are negative.
 By convention, the negative sign shows a release of energy.
 However, more energy is required to add an electron to a negative ion which overwhelms any release of energy from the electron attachment process.
 This affinity is known as the second electron affinity, and these energies are positive.

-Halogens have the highest electron affinities among all elements.
-In fact, the electron affinity of Cl, 3.62 eV, is the largest of all the elements.
+Halogens have the highest electron affinities among all elements, and the electron affinity of Cl, 3.62 eV, is the largest of all the elements.
 Superhalogens are molecules that have electron affinities (EA) greater than that of Cl, the element with the highest EA (3.62 eV).

 Electron affinity in the periodic table

 - Metals: Metals like to lose valence electrons to form cations to have a fully stable shell.
 The electron affinity of metals is lower than that of nonmetals, and mercury most weakly attracts an extra electron.